 Investing Human Capital To Build or Preserve Human Capital

-That means putting in the time, effort, and emotional risk required to build and sustain relationships.
+It means putting in the time, effort, and emotional risk required to build and sustain relationships.
 Getting enough broccoli and exercise.
-Recharging our emotional battery and sense of purpose with some form of spirituality.
-Developing and sharpening our minds with new skills.
+Recharging your emotional battery and sense of purpose with some form of spirituality.
+Developing and sharpening your mind with new skills.
 It takes some deliberate effort to reclaim some leisure time in a busy life.

 Some happiness research suggests that our relationships are probably the strongest predictors of happiness over our lifespans.
 It is harder to suddenly start building a relationship with your kids when they are teenagers or adults than when they are young and think you are fun and cool.
 Well, my kids never thought I was cool.
 I am fun though.